 Vintage High-Top Sneakers.
 An old-time favorite, high-top sneakers with a retro look continues to be desired for its fashionable yet straightforward aesthetics that never runs out of style.

 Under this category, the iconic Converse All Star is considered the most popular.
 Born in the year 1917, it had stood the test of time while keeping its original silhouette intact.
 Other classic-styled high-top sneakers include the PF Flyers Center Hi and the High Top Vulcanized sneaker of the Japanese-based brand Shoes Like Pottery.

 Nike is among the brands distinguished for printed high-top sneakers.
-The Nike Dunk High, in particular, has been seen in a wide array of graphic designs.
+The Nike Dunk High Top model, in particular, has been seen in a wide array of graphic designs.
 Other sneaker brands that boast an interesting collection of these type of kicks include Gucci, Saint Laurent and Versace.

 Converse and Puma were among the brands that turned their classic models into platform high-tops, the Puma Suede and Converse All Star included.
 Skechers, keen to join the hype, also released a high-top sneaker with a hidden wedge dubbed as the Side Street - Minimalistic.